WebAssembly/component-model/design/mvp/Async.md

 time as applications are built with more components.

-## Interaction with the start function

-Since component-level start functions can be any component-level function (with type `[] -> []`), async functions can be start functions.
-This raises some interesting questions concerning how much concurrency during instantiation (of a whole component DAG) is allowed and how parent components can control this.
-For now, this remains a [TODO](#todo) and validation will reject `async`-lifted `start` functions.

 ## TODO

 Native async support is being proposed incrementally.
 The following features